Globus Maritime Limited (GLBS) Bundle

 Globus Maritime Limited's Core Purpose

-- Operating a modern and well-maintained fleet of dry bulk vessels.
+- Operate and strategically expand a modern, high-capacity fleet of dry bulk carriers.

-- Creating value for its shareholders through strategic investments and operational excellence.
+- Create measurable value for shareholders through strategic asset management and operational excellence.

-- Expanding and modernizing its fleet to capitalize on market opportunities.
+- Expand the fleet strategically to capitalize on evolving market opportunities.

 Globus Maritime Limited (GLBS) How It Works